vschoener/vschoener/README.md

 ## Current Status 😎
 ----
-I'm currently working for [Kapten](https://kapten.com/) as a FullStack Developer working on micro service environment with NodeJs/TypeScript.
+I'm currently working for [BackMarket](https://www.backmarket.fr/fr-fr) as a Senior Backend Engineer.
+We mainly use Python as our main language and other like Golang, minor TS and Elixir.

-The adventure is ending and I'm now open for a new position.
-I have a lot of free time and use it to learn and practice.
+I've succesffuly finished my eMBA (Master for Business and Entrepreneurship).
+Now I'd like to evolve as a Engineer Manager and create my own company.

 ## Side works 🧑🏻‍💻
 ----